w3c/wai-curricula/content/content-author/clear-content.md

 * Practical &mdash; Give students several pages that are part of a multi-step process.
 Ask them to provide information about the current step in each of the page titles.
 Assess how students provide information about the current step in each of the page titles.
 * Short Answer Questions &mdash; Ask students which types of information page titles and  link text should contain.
 Assess how students relate the information that page titles and link text should contain, including link destination, target document type and format, and where the link will open.
 * Practical &mdash; Ask students to select an authoring tool that produces appropriate markup for page titles and link text.
 Then ask them to include the page title and link text using the tool's user interface.
 Assess how students use an authoring tool of their choice to include page titles and link text

 {% include excol.html type="end" %}

+{% include excol.html type="start" %}

+### Topic: Contrast and Fonts

+Explain how sufficient contrast ratio for text is essential for some groups of people with disabilities to read and understand content.
+Discuss some font types that enhance readability of the content, including Sans Serif.

+If content authors are involved in the visual appearance of the content, they must ensure that is accessible.
+Otherwise, they must collaborate with other team members, such as designers and developers, to ensure accessibility of the content.

+{% include excol.html type="midle" %}

+#### Learning Outcomes for Topic

+Students should be able to:

+* provide easy to read and easy to understand fonts
+* provide text with sufficient contrast ratio for text
+* identify related requirements for designers and developers to:
+  *  ensure sufficient contrast ratios for text, background, and other interface components
+  *  design layouts that adapt to different screen sizes and configurations set by users

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+* Demonstrate how different visual aspects impact readability of the content.
+These include contrast ratios, font types and sizes, spacing, and line height.
+Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
+Assess how students identify font types that provide good reading experience.

+{% include excol.html type="end" %}